ant-design/ant-design/docs/spec/dark.en-US.md

 ---
 category: Global Styles
 order: 6
-title: Dark Theme
+title: Dark Mode
 ---

 Dark mode is a theme where all UI elements are darkened.

-## When to use
+## Applications of dark mode

-- When working continuously in a dark environment, it is recommended to use the dark mode to change the visual pressure caused by the brightness contrast to ensure the user's experience.
+- Dark mode is reccomended when you are in a dark environment as it prevents eye strain.
-- When immersive and focused work content is required, dark mode is recommended to help users pay more attention to the highlighted content and operations.
+- Dark mode is great for highlighting important content
-  > The famous principle of turning off the lights when watching a movie in a movie theater is the same principle.
+  > It works similarly to turning off the lights in a movie theater.

 ## Design Principles